 - Family must reside in either Oxford or Elgin County;

-- Enrolled in and attending full days in a school in Oxford County (Thames Valley District School Board or London Catholic District School Board in Oxford County);
+- Enrolled in and attending full days in a school in either the Thames Valley District School Board, or London Catholic District School Board;

 - Children or youth with long-standing behavioural or emotional difficulties who are unable to function successfully in regular classrooms or alternative educational programs; and

-- Parents/caregivers that are willing and able to actively participate in mental health services offered through the Day Treatment program.
+- Parents/caregivers that are willing and able to actively participate in mental health services offered through the Pittock Day Treatment program.

 Who we do not serve: